-- 1. Southern Grampians residents have access to 'everyday' needs. - 2.
-Southern Grampians has a growing economy that promotes diversity of local jobs. - 3.
-Southern Grampians has a range of housing which meets community needs. - 4.
-Southern Grampians residents have access to technology, buildings and public spaces that are well designed, and encourage community connections. - 5.
-Southern Grampians residents have access to open spaces, pathways and trails that encourages physical activity. - 6.
-Southern Grampians encourages sustainable practices that promote a healthy environment.
+Area 2 Liveable Communi ties Council will continue to enhance the liveability of our community to make sure that Southern Grampians is a place where people want to live now and into the future.
+Focus A Southern Grampians has a grow Southern Grampians has a rang Southern Grampians residents I designed, and encourage comm Southern Grampians residents physical activity. have access to 'everyday' needs. ving economy that promotes diversity of local jobs. le of housing which meets community needs. have access to technology, buildings and public spaces that are well nunity connections. have access to open spaces, pathways and trails that encourages as sustainable practices that promote a healthy environment.

 Monitoring, reporting and evaluation are required to understand effectiveness, identify areas for improvement and learning and enhancing the evidence-base for current and future work in this space.
-Council's approach will be to develop an annual Action Plan and support staff and partner organisations through ongoing monitoring and advice for initiatives related to health and wellbeing.
-Council will develop a Monitoring and Reporting Framework and an Evaluation Plan by the end of January 2022.
+Council has developed an annual Action Plan to support staff and partner organisations through ongoing monitoring and advice for initiatives related to health and wellbeing.